Addressing the Rise of Unlawful Private Paramilitaries

 We soon filed suit on behalf of the City of Charlottesville, downtown businesses, and neighborhood associations seeking declaratory and injunctive relief to prevent a recurrence of such dangerous privatized use of force.

 We prevailed, securing court orders prohibiting a range of groups and individuals from returning to Charlottesville as, in essence, rogue armies.
 The success in court underscored the importance of adopting a litigation approach grounded in law enforcement sensibilities but ultimately aimed at restoring to the public square the capacity for genuine advocacy and the peaceful exchange of ideas.
-Moreover, ICAP’s judicial victory in Charlottesville yielded subsequent work with jurisdictions from Georgia to Tennessee to California to Oregon to help them utilize similar laws available to them in order to address similar incarnations of privatized violence.
+ICAP has released a 50 State Catalog of laws prohibiting private armies at public rallies, and our judicial victory in Charlottesville yielded subsequent work with jurisdictions from Georgia to Tennessee to California to Oregon to help them utilize similar laws available to them in order to address similar incarnations of privatized violence.